michcao/media_analyses/Lorde/README.md

 ```
 <img src="https://github.com/michellecow/media_analyses/blob/main/Lorde/img/neg_word_per_album.png" width="400">

+Focusing on the sentiment of each song, organized by album, shows interesting results.
+The most negative song in the Pure Heroine album, A World Alone, is in my opinion actually quite upbeat and considerably more face-paced than some of her other songs.
+This [Lorde fandom page](https://lorde.fandom.com/wiki/A_World_Alone) even says that it contains a "roaring dance beat."
+This could be a general weakness of text analysis, especially using unigrams, as it's difficult to get a sense of a song's mood, content, and overall feeling.
+Another song that doesn't seem to fit its categorization is Sober II (Melodrama).
+It is shown as a song with relative positive sentiment, and is from my view actually a very sad song, one that I would describe as having negative sentiment.

 ```
 # Analysis by album and song

 lorde_sentiment_2 <- lorde_lyrics_unnest_stop %>% inner_join(get_sentiments("bing")) %>%
     count(title, track_title, sentiment) %>% spread(sentiment, n, fill = 0) %>%
     mutate(sentiment = positive - negative)